DimSystems/T4DJ/README.md

     limit: -1, // Max amount of messages to fetch. `-1` recursively fetches.
     returnType: 'attachment', // Valid options: 'buffer' | 'string' | 'attachment' Default: 'attachment' OR use the enum ExportReturnType
     filename: 'transcript.html', // Only valid with returnType is 'attachment'.
 Name of attachment.
-    saveImages: false, // Download all images and include the image data in the HTML (allows viewing the image even after it has been deleted) (!
+   // Download all images and include the image data in the HTML (allows viewing the image even after it has been deleted) (!
 WILL INCREASE FILE SIZE USE IF NECESSCARY !)
     footerText: "Exported {number} message{s}", // Change text at footer, don't forget to put {number} to show how much messages got exported, and {s} for plural
     callbacks: {
       // register custom callbacks for the following: